 Student loans slow the growth of new businesses …

 Since recent graduates owe more in student loans than in generations past, many are hesitant to take on additional debt to start a business.
-A graduate who owes $30,000 in student loans is 11% less likely to start a business than someone who left college debt-free, Karthik Krishnan, an associate professor of finance at Northwestern University, told CNBC in a recent report.
+A graduate who owes $30,000 in student loans is 11% less likely to start a business than someone who left college debt-free, Karthik Krishnan, an associate professor of finance at Northwestern University, told CNBC in a 2018 report.

 Robert R. Johnson, professor of finance at Creighton University’s Heider College of Business, agrees, noting that “fewer small businesses are created, as it is more difficult for people with student loan debt to accumulate seed capital to start a business.”

 Not only are debt-burdened graduates less likely to start businesses, but they might also find themselves with fewer career choices than their debt-free peers.

 “In some cases, college graduates take the first decent paying job offer to come their way because of the stress student loans put on a graduate,” said Javice.
 “Taking the first job offer can often deter graduates from following their passions in their career path.”

 So in addition to stifling entrepreneurship, student loans can also force graduates into jobs they might not have chosen otherwise.

 … but higher education boosts your chance of employment